Drowning in Email

 The answer to both of these questions is the same: write a compelling subject line.

-A strong subject line is critical, because it can make the difference between your email being opened and read or ignored.
+A strong subject line is critical.
+It can make the difference between your email being opened and read or ignored.
 When you’ve put effort into something, you want to share it with your audience.
 And, you want your message to come across as intended.
 Even if you work hard to craft the marketing emails you send, neglecting to add a captivating subject line can mean your efforts were for naught.

 What Makes a Strong Subject Line?